Tennessee Sports Betting

 - Tennessee Titans +6.5 (-120)

 So instead of wagering $110 to win $100 on an NFL point spread, Tennessee bettors will have to wager $125 to win $100.
-That’s a notable disadvantage.
+That’s a notable disadvantage, whether they bet the Titans or favor Arizona.
 Again: For every $100 you bet, you’re going to be paying the sportsbook an extra $10 or $15.

 Sportsbooks may get to 10% differently, and choose to bury holds into bet types where it’s more difficult to calculate the hold with the naked eye.
 Here are some other downstream effects you might see at a Tennessee online sportsbook.